chihab/dotenv-run/docs/src/content/docs/getting-started/env-files.md

 ---
 title: .env files
+description: How dotenv-run discovers and loads .env files, and how to structure them for local, development and production environments.
 ---

 A .env file is a simple text file that stores environment variables.
 Environment variables are key-value pairs that are used to configure applications and services.
 They can be used to store things like database passwords, API keys, and other sensitive information.